RyanMillerC/clogging/README.rst

       max_file_size: 5 MB
       max_retention: 5
       verbose_levels: ['TRACE', 'DEBUG']
-    app:  // Application or other configurations not nessesary, shown ... // as example only
+    app:  // Application or other configurations not necessary, shown ... // here for example only
     ...

 All YAML settings are optional.
 If any setting is not supplied in the